MrHedmad/kerblam-paper/src/main.typ

 The process automatically strips all unneeded project files, leading to small container images.

-The replay package can be inspected manually by a potential examiner, and either re-run manually or trough the convenience function `kerblam replay` which recreates the same original project layout, fetches the input container and runs the packaged workflow.
+The replay package can be inspected manually by a potential examiner, and either re-run manually or through the convenience function `kerblam replay` which recreates the same original project layout, fetches the input container and runs the packaged workflow.

 === The Kerblam! analysis flow
 Kerblam! favors a very specific methodology when analyzing data, starting with an empty `git` repository.